voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 We define other packages from our monorepo as dependencies, including `@vue-devtools/build-tools` as a development one.

 The way this monorepo is structured is by using [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
-Let's go to our root `package.json` instead:
+Let's go to the root `package.json` of the whole project instead:

 ```json
   "workspaces": [